rse/typopro/README.md

 preferred.
 But for backward compatibility to older browser versions, the EOT and TTF formats are still provided, too.

-Notice: The font are intentionally not (or more precise: no longer since TypoPRO 2.0) provided in the additionally browser-supported SVG font format.
+Notice: The fonts are intentionally not (or more precise: no longer since TypoPRO 2.0) provided in the additional browser-supported SVG font format.
 The reason simply is that since a longer time this gives not really any additional effective cross-browser compatibility and just unnecessarily increases the (already rather large) TypoPRO distribution